-- Step 1 Select Objects > Object Management and choose Access Control Lists > Extended from the table of contents.
+- Step 1 Select Objects > Object Management and choose Access List > Extended from the table of contents.

 - Step 2 Do one of the following:

-- Click Add Extended ACL to create a new object.
+- Click Add Extended Access List to create a new object.

 - Click Edit () to edit an existing object.

 - Step 3 In the Extended ACL Object dialog box, enter a name for the object (no spaces allowed), and configure the access control entries:

 - a) Do one of the following:

 - Click Add to create a new entry.

 - Click Edit () to edit an existing entry.

+- b) Select the Action, whether to Allow (match) or Block (not match) the traffic criteria.